-The 2010 Bonus Plan.
-The 2010 Bonus Plan provides for annual cash bonus awards to be determined by the Compensation Committee with consideration given to the Corporation achieving pre-established levels of net income and cash from operations, and on the individual performance of executive officers during the year ended December 31, 2010.
-Annual cash bonuses are targeted at 60% of salary for the chief executive officer and president, 50% of salary for the Chairman of the Board, and at 40% of salary for the other named executive officers.
+The 2011 Bonus Plan.
+The 2011 Bonus Plan provides for annual cash bonus awards to be determined by the Compensation Committee with consideration given to the Corporation achieving pre-established levels of net income and cash flow from operations, and on the individual performance of executive officers during the year ended December 31, 2011.
+Following the acquisition of LaBarge, Inc. ("LaBarge") in June 2011, the levels of net income and cash flow from operations under the 2011 Bonus Plan were adjusted to reflect the acquisition of LaBarge and to exclude acquisition-related expenses.
+Annual cash bonuses are targeted at 60% of salary for the chief executive officer and president, 50% of salary for the Chairman of the Board, and 40% of salary for the other named executive officers.
 Annual cash bonuses can range from zero to an upper range of annual bonus eligibility of three times the targeted percentage of salary for each named executive officer.
 Although the annual cash bonus plan is formula-based, the Compensation Committee has the discretion to award bonuses which differ from the formula-based amounts, including awarding bonuses in excess of the maximum amounts.
-A named executive officer must be employed by the Corporation or a subsidiary at the time of payment in order to be eligible to receive a bonus under the 2010 Bonus Plan.
-Bonuses under the 2010 Bonus Plan were paid in the first quarter of 2011.
+A named executive officer must be employed by the Corporation or a subsidiary at the time of payment in order to be eligible to receive a bonus under the 2011 Bonus Plan.
+Bonuses under the 2011 Bonus Plan were paid in the first quarter of 2012.

 Nonqualified Stock Options.
-Nonqualified stock options were granted to the named executive officers in 2010 at an exercise price equal to 100% of the closing price of the Corporation's common stock on the date of grant.
-The stock options become exercisable in increments of 25% of the number of shares granted on the anniversary date of the date of grant so that the options are fully exercisable on and after June 23, 2014.
+Nonqualified stock options were granted to the named executive officers (except for the Chairman of the Board) in 2011 at an exercise price equal to 100% of the closing price of the Corporation's common stock on the date of grant.
+The stock options become exercisable in increments of 25% of the number of shares granted on the anniversary date of the date of grant so that the options are fully exercisable on and after July 27, 2015.
 However, the stock options become fully exercisable immediately in the event of a change in control of the Corporation.
 The exercise price for the stock options may be paid by withholding of shares issuable under the option or delivery of already owned shares.

 Performance Stock Units.
-Performance stock units were awarded to the named executive officers in 2010.
-The performance stock units generally vest at the end of the three-year performance period from January 1, 2010 to December 31, 2012 (the "Performance Period") in amounts from 0% to 200% of the target units depending on the Corporation's performance relative to two performance metrics during the Performance Period.
+Performance stock units were awarded to the named executive officers (except for the Chairman of the Board) in 2011.
+The performance stock units generally vest at the end of the three-year performance period from January 1, 2011 to December 31, 2013 (the "Performance Period") in amounts from 0% to 200% of the target units depending on the Corporation's performance relative to two performance metrics during the Performance Period.
 The performance metrics, which are equally weighted, are: (i) the cumulative diluted earnings per share of the Corporation during the Performance Period; and (ii) the relative total shareholder return of the Corporation's Common Stock compared to the SPADE Defense Index during the Performance Period.
-Upon vesting, one share of Common Stock of the Company will be issued for each vested performance stock unit.
+Upon vesting, one share of Common Stock of the Corporation will be issued for each vested performance stock unit.
 In the event of a change in control of the Corporation, the target performance stock units will be deemed to have become fully vested immediately, provided, however, that the Compensation Committee may, in its discretion, increase (but not decrease) the number of performance stock units that are deemed to vest in the event of a change in control up to a maximum of 200% of the target performance stock units.